naragurgel/workout_prescription/README.md

 ### Typography

--  typography, ample white space, and intuitive layout contribute to a seamless user experience, fostering clarity and ease of use throughout the website.
+-  typography has intuitive layout contribute to a clarity and ease of use throughout the website.
+Montserrat-  Its clear letterforms and excellent readability make it suitable for important information and instructions related to workout plans.
+Roboto Condensed-  It is a condensed sans-serif font that offers a balance between professionalism and legibility.
 - include screenshots of fonts used and links to the appropriate website ex) https://fonts.google.com/specimen/Raleway

 ### Images